How to Build the Foundation of an Accessible Online Course

 - Be equally effective and integrated for all students

-Why is accessibility important in an online environment?
+Why accessibility is important in an online course

 Research shows that the number of students with disabilities is growing in the United States.
 According to the most recent data released by the National Center for Education Statistics, students with disabilities make up 14% of national public school enrollment .
 This accounts for nearly 7 million students.